absorbraver/chenyang.github.io/index.md

 3. 2019/12/04, I made an oral presentation about "Torso Control System with A Sensory Safety Bar for a Standing Mobility Device" at [MHS 2019](http://www.mein.nagoya-u.ac.jp/mhs/MHS2019-Top.html), this is my first international conference presentation experience.
 4. 04/2019 - 02/2020, I was invovled in an interesting project "Wemo: a personal mobility device", which was reported by [Abema TV](https://abema.tv/channels/special-plus/slots/EaWJiwRNx3yjaX?utm_medium=social&utm_campaign=daigaku).
 5. 2020/03/25, I got my master degree in Human Informatics, and will continue my Ph.
 D program.
-6. 2020/07/01, my paper "Design of a Hands-free Navigation Interface based on Upper-Body Movements for Standing Mobility Vehicles" was accepted by [IROS 2020](https://www.iros2020.org/).
+6. 2020/07/01, my paper "Control Interface for Hands-free Navigation of Standing Mobility Vehicles based on Upper-Body Natural Movements" was accepted by [IROS 2020](https://www.iros2020.org/).